Scripture Readings: Isaiah 35:1-6, 10; Letter of James 5:7-10; Matthew 11:2-11

 The scripture readings assigned for the Third Sunday of Advent, when the vestment color changes, remind us of the Lord’s nearness and how pleasant and rich the mystery of God’s coming really is.
 The color assigned by the Church for today’s liturgy is rose, recalling the fragrant offering we make to God and calling to mind what many consider to be the most fragrant of flowers, the rose.

-I was born in what is called “the City of Roses,” Portland, Oregon, and anyone from there will tell you there is no better or more fragrant flower than the rose!
+I was born and raised in what is called “the City of Roses,” Portland, Oregon, and anyone from there will tell you there is no better or more fragrant flower than the rose!
 Our Church in her liturgy wishes us to know that our God can be compared to the powerful beauty and fragrance of the rose.
-Of course it is only a comparison, since our God transcends the beauty and goodness of all things.
+Of course, it is only a comparison, since our God transcends the beauty and goodness of all things.

 In the first lesson for this Sunday Isaiah the Prophet rejoices in the thought of the transformation of all things: the barren desert, the parched earth, the dry fields, the weak and drooping hands and knees, those who are frightened—anything and anyone in need of encouragement, enrichment and life.
 Presumably that includes each of us as well.